Updated: Feb 23, 2022

 I'd asked for God's help in making my prayers and my work with positivity more effective.

 Every single sermon and class I attended for the following 6-8 weeks was directly relevant to what I'd asked for.

 During those weeks I was constantly being given the opportunity to work on this lesson.

 The lesson ended in success.
 In the two weeks between the time the trip was over and the time of writing the articles, I've made about a 95% improvement in how I handle tough situations and negative, outside influence.

-Now, instead of hunkering down and stewing in what goes wrong, I keep up what's right...
+Now, instead of hunkering down and stewing in what goes wrong, I do my best and work hard to keep up what's right...
 I sing from the center of each prison.
 My outlook is different and my times are filled more with joy and positive energy, instead of letting the nastiness that often knocks at our abstract doors.
-It's just another example of how learning to listen to God has changed my life.
+I'm not perfect at it, but It's just another example of how learning to listen to God has changed my life.